pwgbots/linny-r/README.md

 Solve block 1 a
 </pre>

-To end a modeling session, you can shut down the server by clickicng on the local host icon in the upper right corner of the Linny-R GUI in your browser, confirm that you want to leave, and then close your browser (tab).
-If you do not shut down the server from the browser, you can also stop the server by repeatedly pressing ``Ctrl+C`` in the CLI box.
+To end a modeling session, you can shut down the server by clicking on the local host icon in the upper right corner of the Linny-R GUI in your browser, confirming that you want to leave, and then closing your browser (tab).
+If you do not shut down the server from the browser, you can also stop the server by repeatedly pressing ``Ctrl+C`` in the CLI.

 ## Command line options